Gunaikurnai Native Title Agreement

 All land subject to Aboriginal Title will continue to be managed consistent with the applicable public land legislation.
 Existing access and use rights (including existing licences, leases or permits on Crown land) will not be affected.

-A Traditional Owner Land Management Board will be established including Gunaikurnai and other representatives.
-The Board will manage all the jointly managed parks and reserves within the agreement area.
-The Board will develop a management plan with the Department of Land, Water and Planning that will set the strategic direction for the land.
+A Traditional Owner Land Management Board has been established and includes Gunaikurnai and other representatives.
+The Board manages all the jointly managed parks and reserves within the agreement area.
+The Board has developed a management plan with the Department of Land, Water and Planning that sets the strategic direction for the land.
 A Management Plan will be subject to public consultation and final approval from the Minister for Environment and Climate Change.
 It must also be consistent with legislation and policies applicable to that public land reservation.